Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Conclusion

-{Being able to probe any such modifications in $\Lambda$CDM using CMB observables will not only explain the JWST observations, but will also improve our understanding of the underlying astrophysics and cosmology at high redshifts.
-On the theoretical side, improved models of early star formation, stellar populations, feedback, and dust—embedded in hydrodynamic and semi-analytic frameworks—will test whether standard $\Lambda$CDM physics can reproduce the abundance, structure, and spectra of the earliest galaxies \citep{vogelsberger2020high,zavala2023dusty,lovell2023extreme,Chakraborty:2025cbs}.
-If $\Lambda$CDM requires modifications, this would open up a whole new window for small-scale phenomenological studies \citep{Joyce:2014kja,DelPopolo:2016emo,Tulin:2017ara,Bullock:2017xww,Sailer:2021yzm,Perivolaropoulos:2021jda,menci2022high,Abdalla:2022yfr,maio2023jwst,Dolgov:2023ijt,gupta2023jwst,lovell2023extreme,huang2024high,fakhry2025high,Sokoliuk:2025phe}.
-Moreover, the study of high redshift Universe will provide answers to the cosmological tensions associated with low-redshift observations \citep{baldi2016structure,cuceu2023constraints,bargiacchi2023tensions,flitter2024new,colgain2025high}.
-As the UV-luminosities are correlated with the electron density bias $b_e$, being able to constrain the electron density bias $b_e$ across different multipoles will provide information about the variation of UV-luminosities and the morphologies of ionized bubbles across different epochs.
-Observationally, deeper and wider JWST surveys in combination with CMB lensing and patchy-kSZ provides a robust technique allowing us to answer the uncertainty around high redshift observations by providing important insights into the astrophysical and cosmological effects from the reionization epoch.}
+Probing such modifications through CMB observables not only explains JWST findings but also refines our understanding of early-universe astrophysics and cosmology.
+Improved models of early star formation, feedback, and dust will test whether standard $\Lambda$CDM can reproduce the abundance and spectra of early galaxies \citep{vogelsberger2020high,zavala2023dusty,lovell2023extreme,Chakraborty:2025cbs}.
+If not, small-scale phenomenological extensions \citep{Joyce:2014kja,DelPopolo:2016emo,Tulin:2017ara,Bullock:2017xww,Sailer:2021yzm,Perivolaropoulos:2021jda,menci2022high,Abdalla:2022yfr} may be required.
+Furthermore, joint JWST, CMB lensing, and patchy-kSZ studies can constrain the electron-density bias $b_e$, revealing the evolution of UV luminosities and ionized bubble morphologies—offering crucial insight into the reionization epoch.
+Such a high-redshift analysis will also address the low-redshift related cosmological tensions \citep{baldi2016structure,cuceu2023constraints,bargiacchi2023tensions}.
+Thus, deeper and wider JWST surveys in combination with CMB lensing and patchy-kSZ provides a robust technique allowing us to answer the uncertainty around high redshift observations by providing important insights into the astrophysical and cosmological effects from the reionization epoch.